List of VeggieTales characters: Khalil

 Khalil (introduced 2002) is a caterpillar with an Indian accent who first appeared in Jonah: A VeggieTales Movie as a rug salesman and foil/conscience to Jonah (Archibald Asparagus).
-He corresponds to the worm in the book of Jonah that eats and withers Jonah's shade plant.
+He corresponds to the caterpillar in the biblical book of Jonah that eats and withers Jonah's shade plant.
 In the film, Khalil claims that his mother was a caterpillar and that his father was a worm, explaining his peculiar physical appearance.
 He often claims his skills come from his heritage, such as "Insight runs very deep in my family."
-He was later heard as the voice of the sock puppet Lutfi, filling in for Larry on the countertop segments and telling the story of Saint Patrick in the style of a fanciful flannelgraph in the episode "Sumo of the Opera."
-In one of his few later appearances, he played a parody version of the Jiminy Cricket character in the video "Pistachio – The Little Boy That Woodn't."
+He was later heard as the voice of the sock puppet Lutfi, filling in for Larry on the countertop segments and telling the story of Saint Patrick in the style of a fanciful flannelgraph in the episode "Sumo of the Opera".
+In one of his few later appearances, he played a parody version of the Jiminy Cricket character in the video "Pistachio – The Little Boy That Woodn't".
 He also has a reoccurring role performing as a guest artist with Boyz in the Sink.
-Khalil returns in The VeggieTales Show playing music from the orchestra pit as a one-man band.
+Khalil returns in The VeggieTales Show, playing music from the orchestra pit as a one-man band.